deepaksood619/deepaksood619.github.io/docs/cloud/aws/networking-content-delivery/amazon-vpc.md

 - **Main route table** The route table that automatically comes with your VPC.
 It controls the routing for all subnets that are not explicitly associated with any other route table.
 - **Custom route table** A route table that you create for your VPC.
-- **Edge association-** A route table that you use to route inbound VPC traffic to an appliance.
+- **Edge association** A route table that you use to route inbound VPC traffic to an appliance.
 You associate a route table with the internet gateway or virtual private gateway, and specify the network interface of your appliance as the target for VPC traffic.
 - **Route table association** The association between a route table and a subnet, internet gateway, or virtual private gateway.
 - **Subnet route table** A route table that's associated with a subnet.
 - **Gateway route table** A route table that's associated with an internet gateway or virtual private gateway.
 - **Local gateway route table** A route table that's associated with an Outposts local gateway.
 For information about local gateways, see [Local Gateways](https://docs.aws.amazon.com/outposts/latest/userguide/outposts-local-gateways.html) in the AWS Outposts User Guide.
-- **Destination**The destination CIDR where you want traffic to go.
+- **Destination** The destination CIDR where you want traffic to go.
 For example, an external corporate network with a 172.16.0.0/12 CIDR.
-- **Propagation**Route propagation allows a virtual private gateway to automatically propagate routes to the route tables.
+- **Propagation** Route propagation allows a virtual private gateway to automatically propagate routes to the route tables.
 This means that you don't need to manually enter VPN routes to your route tables.
 For more information about VPN routing options, see [Site-to-Site VPN Routing Options](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPNRoutingTypes.html) in the Site-to-Site VPN User Guide.
-- **Target**The target through which to send the destination traffic; for example, an internet gateway.
+- **Target** The target through which to send the destination traffic; for example, an internet gateway.
-- **Local route**A default route for communication within the VPC.
+- **Local route** A default route for communication within the VPC.

 https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html